s-victor/TinyPedal/docs/customization.md

     cornering_radius_sampling_interval
 Set position sampling interval for cornering radius calculation.
 Value range in `5` to `100`.
 Default sampling interval is `10`, which is roughly 200ms interval between each recorded position.
 Higher value may result inaccuracy.
 Note, this option does not affect position recording interval.

+    minimum_delta_distance
+Set minimum recording distance (in meters) between each tyre wear sample.
+Default value is `5` meters.
+Lower value may result more samples recorded and bigger file size; higher value may result less samples recorded and inaccuracy.
+Recommended value range in `5` to `10` meters.

 [**`Back to Top`**](#)